GilbertQ/TidyData/CodeBook.md

      -neat_Data$code <- activities[neat_Data$code,2]
 	The code column is replaced with the value from the second column in activities table.

-**6. Appropriately labels the data set with descriptive variable names.  **
+**6. Appropriately labels the data set with descriptive variable names.**
      -names(neat_Data)[2] = "Activity"
-	-The second column title is changed to Activity
+	 The second column title is changed to Activity
      -names(neat_Data)<-gsub("Acc", "Accelerometer", names(neat_Data))
-	-The Acc word is replaced with Accelerometer in all of the column titles
+	 The Acc word is replaced with Accelerometer in all of the column titles
      -names(neat_Data)<-gsub("Gyro", "Gyroscope", names(neat_Data))
-	-The Gyro word is replaced with Gyroscope in all of the column titles
+	 The Gyro word is replaced with Gyroscope in all of the column titles
      -names(neat_Data)<-gsub("BodyBody", "Body", names(neat_Data))
-	-The BodyBody word is replaced with Body in all of the column titles
+	 The BodyBody word is replaced with Body in all of the column titles
      -names(neat_Data)<-gsub("Mag", "Magnitude", names(neat_Data))
-	-The Mag word is replaced with Magnitude in all of the column titles
+	 The Mag word is replaced with Magnitude in all of the column titles
      -names(neat_Data)<-gsub("^t", "Time", names(neat_Data))
-	-The words starting with are replaced with Frecuency in all of the column titles
+	 The words starting with are replaced with Frecuency in all of the column titles
      -names(neat_Data)<-gsub("^f", "Frequency", names(neat_Data))
-	-The words starting with f are replaced with Frecuency inall of the column titles
+	 The words starting with f are replaced with Frecuency inall of the column titles
      -names(neat_Data)<-gsub("tBody", "TimeBody", names(neat_Data))
-	-The tBody word is replaced with TimeBody in all of the column titles
+	 The tBody word is replaced with TimeBody in all of the column titles
      -names(neat_Data)<-gsub("-mean()", "Mean", names(neat_Data), ignore.case = TRUE)
-	-The -mean() word is replaced with Mean in all of the column titles in any casing
+	 The -mean() word is replaced with Mean in all of the column titles in any casing
      -names(neat_Data)<-gsub("-std()", "STD", names(neat_Data), ignore.case = TRUE)
-	-The -std() word is replaced with STD in all of the column titles in any casing
+	 The -std() word is replaced with STD in all of the column titles in any casing
      -names(neat_Data)<-gsub("-freq()", "Frequency", names(neat_Data), ignore.case = TRUE)
-	-The -freq() word is replaced with Frequency in all of the column titles in any casing
+	 The -freq() word is replaced with Frequency in all of the column titles in any casing
      -names(neat_Data)<-gsub("angle", "Angle", names(neat_Data))
-	-The angle word is replaced with Angle in all of the column titles
+	 The angle word is replaced with Angle in all of the column titles
      -names(neat_Data)<-gsub("gravity", "Gravity", names(neat_Data))
-	-The gravity word is replaced with Gravity in all of the column titles
+	 The gravity word is replaced with Gravity in all of the column titles

-**7. From the data set in previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.  **
+**7. From the data set in previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
      -TidyData <- neat_Data %>%
         group_by(subject, Activity) %>%
         summarise_all(funs(mean))